 Here’s what that robot and its nimble torso needs to accomplish:

 “Drive a car; walk over an uneven, debris-strewn surface; climb shaky industrial ladders and catwalks; use power tools to break through a concrete panel; find and close a valve near a leaky pipe; and replace a piece of industrial machinery like a cooling pump.”

 The arms, hands and shoulders needed for the above tasks are much further along than robotic developments for the lower torso.
 Humanoid robots contesting for the DARPA prize must also be fleet afoot.

-Giving robots the tendons and musculature of Homo sapiens, ?has been a no-no for some time? among robot engineers, says Dennis Hong, Associate Professor and the Founding Director of RoMeLa (Robotics & Mechanisms Laboratory) of the Mechanical Engineering Department at Virginia Tech.
+Giving robots the tendons and musculature of Homo sapiens, “has been a no-no for some time” among robot engineers, said Dennis Hong, associate professor and the founding director of RoMeLa (Robotics & Mechanisms Laboratory) of the Mechanical Engineering Department at Virginia Tech.

-Boston Dynamics?
-PetProto, a relative of PETMAN, seems to have the skills DARPA is looking for.
-However, even PetProto won’t be Boston Dynamics ultimate entry: it?s raising the bar on agility yet again with its as-yet unfinished Atlas machine (see video below).
+Boston Dynamics’ PetProto, a relative of PETMAN, seems to have the skills DARPA is looking for.
+However, even PetProto won’t be Boston Dynamics’ ultimate entry.
+It’s raising the bar on agility yet again with its as-yet unfinished Atlas machine.

 Atlas is a very close but more advanced relative of PetProto that Boston Dynamics will use as a test bed to further polish the skills necessary to challenge for the DARPA crown.

 Other teams throwing their hats into the ring: RE2, the University of Kansas, Carnegie Mellon, the Massachusetts Institute of Technology, TRAC Labs, the University of Washington, the Florida Institute for Human and Machine Cognition, Ben-Gurion University, NASA’s Jet Propulsion Laboratory and TORC Robotics.Read More